grucloud/grucloud/docusaurus/docs/azure/resources/DocumentDB/DatabaseAccount.md

           description: 'An array that contains the Resource Ids for Network Acl Bypass for the Cosmos DB account.',
           items: { type: 'string' }
         },
-        diagnosticLogSettings: {
-          type: 'object',
-          description: 'The Object representing the different Diagnostic log settings for the Cosmos DB Account.',
-          properties: {
-            enableFullTextQuery: {
-              description: 'Describe the level of detail with which queries are to be logged.',
-              type: 'string',
-              enum: [ 'None', 'True', 'False' ],
-              'x-ms-enum': { name: 'EnableFullTextQuery', modelAsString: false }
-            }
-          }
-        },
         disableLocalAuth: {
           description: 'Opt-out of local authentication and ensure only MSI and AAD can be used exclusively for authentication.',
           type: 'boolean'